CoinFabrik/coinbase-api-swagger/javascript-client/docs/UsersApi.md

 Show a user

-Get any user’s public information with their ID.
+Get any user\u2019s public information with their ID.

 ### Example
 ```javascript